Medomsley Detention Centre: Barry Segar

-Barry Segar, who was incarcerated in Medomsley when he was a boy, revealed in 2019 that he still suffers "nightmares" and is still too afraid to leave his home because "going places" causes recurring "flashbacks ... my body shakes".
-He was attending counselling.
+Barry Segar, who was incarcerated in Medomsley when he was a boy, revealed in 2019 that he still suffers "nightmares" and is still too afraid to leave his home because "going places" causes recurring "flashbacks ... my body shakes", and said he was attending counselling.

 Tony Skillen

 At 16, Tony Skillen was hospitalised because his skull was broken in a severe beating by Christopher Onslow.
-The officer Brian Johnson Greenwell forced Skillen to pretend in hospital that the injury Onslow inflicted was caused by an accidental fall.
+"Discipline officer" Brian Johnson Greenwell forced Skillen to pretend in hospital that the injury Onslow inflicted was caused by an accidental fall.

 The experience caused Skillen 40 years of "awful mental health problems" and was "still a nightmare to look back on".
 He said Medomsley was "like a concentration camp" where "the daily routine was just violence" that "never stopped" because "if you weren't getting it, someone else was".
 In Medomsley, Skillen feared for his life.

 Dave Stoker

-Dave Stoker, a victim of Neville Husband, was too "frightened to tell anyone" because Husband told him "he would make my life hell" if the sexual abuse became known.
+Dave Stoker was also sent to Medomsley at age 17 for a minor theft.
+Also a victim of Neville Husband, was "frightened to tell anyone", because Husband told him, "he would make my life hell", if the sexual abuse became known.

 This left Stoker feeling "so disgusted", "dirty" and "ashamed", pushing him to alcoholism.
 He died of cirrhosis of the liver.

 Peter Toole

-Peter Toole's head was banged against a wall when he arrived in Medomsley in 1985.
-He was there for handling stolen goods.
+Peter Toole was sent to Medomsley in 1985 at age 20 for handling stolen goods.
+He had his head banged into a wall immediately upon arriving.

-He said "they tried to break you" and "the place was run on violence".
+In 2019, he said, "they tried to break you.
+The place was run on violence".